knaus94/knaus94/README.md

 ### About Me

-I am an experienced Backend Engineer with over 5 years of experience.
+I am an accomplished Backend Engineer with over 5 years of experience, combining expertise in software development and DevOps practices.

-I specialize in development using NestJS and am proficient in programming languages such as PHP, Bash, Node.js, Javascript/TypeScript, Golang, and Python.
+I specialize in building robust solutions with NestJS and have a strong command of languages such as PHP, Bash, Node.js, JavaScript/TypeScript, Golang, and Python.

-My strength lies in taking an innovative approach to new projects and having a deep understanding of various technologies.
+In addition to backend development, I excel in DevOps, with proficiency in Docker, Kubernetes, and managing the entire deployment lifecycle, including designing and maintaining CI/CD pipelines, container orchestration, and ensuring seamless production deployments.

-I strive to create efficient and scalable solutions, continuously enhancing my skills and learning new tools.
+My approach emphasizes innovation, a deep understanding of modern technologies, and a commitment to delivering efficient, scalable solutions.
+I am continually enhancing my expertise and adopting new tools to stay ahead in a fast-evolving industry.

 ### Get in Touch